🧬

 How much exercise do they need?

-They are active dogs that require daily walks and mental stimulation to stay happy.
+They are moderately active dogs that require daily walks and mental stimulation to stay happy and healthy.

 View Official FCI Standard